Akmeena4u/CS-Fundamentals-for-placements/002_SQL  Important Interview questions/SET3 Advanced SQL: Window dunction, CTE.md

 ## Case Expressions

-2. **Can you explain the use of a CASE expression in SQL queries?
-Provide an example where a CASE expression would be beneficial over using traditional conditional statements.**
+#### 2. Can you explain the use of a CASE expression in SQL queries?
+Provide an example where a CASE expression would be beneficial over using traditional conditional statements.
 > A CASE expression in SQL allows for conditional logic within a query.
 It's particularly useful when you need to perform conditional checks and return different values based on those conditions, all within a single query.
 Unlike traditional IF-ELSE statements, CASE expressions can be used within SELECT, WHERE, ORDER BY, and GROUP BY clauses to manipulate data based on specified conditions.
 >
 > **Example Answer:**